Written by Karl Perera, MA, DipLC

 Experience the motivation of setting goals that matter to you.

-How to Use Visualisation For Confidence
+How to Use Visualisation for Anxiety and Confidence

 What is the challenge that you fear?
 In what situations do you need more confidence?
 Would your performance improve if you could reduce anxiety and be more relaxed?